22940dev/hugo-frameview/content/likes.md

 I think everyone has a choice nowadays of what they can eat and animal suffering can be avoided

+## Writing

+I try to share my knowledge and experiences by writing about it in my [blog](https://medium.com/@NikitaVoloboev) and I maintain my own [written knowledge wiki](https://nikitavoloboev.gitbooks.io/knowledge/content/) in the spirit of continuous learning

+## Music

+I really love listening to new and interesting music and I curate some playlists of music I like on [Youtube](https://www.youtube.com/playlist?list=PL0nGxteCFLXYA1fsLmlWzY0Tyoo3c7tF-) and [Spotify](https://open.spotify.com/user/nikitavoloboev).

+## Photos

+I really like [collecting beautiful photographs and images](https://nikivii.imgur.com) but also [making and creating photographs](https://www.instagram.com/nikitavoloboev/) of my own.

+Although I haven't had the chance to travel much yet.

 ## Great Software

 Most notably